Nutlope/pdftochat/README.md

 - Set up [Together.ai](https://dub.sh/together-ai/)
 - Set up [Pinecone](https://www.pinecone.io/)
+  - When creating your Pinecone index, note that the default embeddings for this project use 768 dimensions.
 - Set up [Bytescale](https://www.bytescale.com/)
 - Set up [Clerk](https://clerk.dev/)
 - Set up [Vercel](https://vercel.com/)
+- (Optional) Set up [LangSmith](https://smith.langchain.com/) for tracing.

 See the .example.env for a list of all the required environment variables.

+You will also need to prepare your database schema by running `npx prisma db push`.

 ## Common errors